chachaprince1/anime-episode-to-anki/README.md

 ## Connect Your Account

-1. Sign in to your free jpdb account in the same Chrome profile where you installed the extension.
+1. Sign in to your free account (the anime website) in the same Chrome profile where you installed the extension.
 2. Return to the extension's setup tab.
-3. Find the **jpdb** row.
+3. Find the **jpd..** row.
 It should say **Action needed**.
 4. Click **Connect signed-in account**.
-5. Chrome opens jpdb's settings page.
+5. Chrome opens the website's settings page.
 Scroll to the API-key section near the bottom of that page.
 6. Click the extension's **Use this API key** button.
 Do not post or send the key to anyone.
 7. Wait for the message confirming that the key was verified and saved.
 8. Return to the extension setup tab.
-The jpdb row should now say **Connected**.
+The jpd. row should now say **Connected**.
 If it does not update, click **Check again** at the top of the setup page.